Skip to content

 17. Musical Instruments

 The Museum’s collection of musical instruments includes approximately 5,000 musical instruments from six different continents and the Pacific Islands.
 The collection ranges from about 300 B.C. to the present.
-In this collection you will see instruments you may have never heard of like an Indian Śankh, a Japanese Suzu or O-daiko, a Bermese Mi-gyaung or Saùng-Gauk, Iranian Kamānche or a Chinese Pipa.
+In this collection, you will see instruments you may have never heard of, like an Indian Śankh, a Japanese Suzu or O-daikon, a Bermese Mi-young or Saùng-Gauk, an Iranian Kamānche or a Chinese Pipa.

 18. Oceanic Art in The Michael C. Rockefeller Wing

 Oceania is home to over 1,800 different cultures and artistic traditions.
-The Met’s collection of Oceanic art includes 2,800 works that show the rich history of the expansive region.
-Some highlights from the region include body masks, sago platter, Canoe Prow, a ritual seat for noble and ceremonial textiles.
+The Met’s Oceanic art collection includes 2,800 works that show the rich history of the expansive region.
+Some regional highlights include body masks, a sago platter, a Canoe Prow, and a ritual seat for noble and ceremonial textiles.

 19. Photographs

 The Met’s Department of Photographs houses a collection of more than 75,000 works.
-The collection ranges from the invention of the photograph in the 1830’s up until present day.
-You will see many photographs of landscape and portraits included in the collection.
+The collection ranges from the invention of the photograph in the 1830s up until the present day.
+You will see many photographs of landscapes and portraits included in the collection.

 Met Museum Highlights